 They are beautiful flowers and have very big petals that are often red or white.
 It is also known as the “King of Flowers” in China, as they were one of the first flowers that were ever cultivated in the country (8).

-Forms part of the Malvaceae family of plants, Hibiscus has very large flowers and are very popular in China.
+Forms part of the Malvaceae family of plants, Chinese Hibiscus has very large flowers and are very popular in China.

 They are usually given as a present for both men and women, and they are associated with fame and glory.
 They are known for being medicinal plants and are often used in this Asian country (9).

 Chinese Plum Blossom Flowers

 Known as Prunus mume, plum blossoms are one of the oldest flowers that has ever been found in China.
 It is native to the country, and it’s very special because it starts flowering in the winter when there is still snow around (10).

 Also known as Camellia japonica L., they are large plants that propagate very easily.
 These plants are native to China, and they are also one of the most important plants in the country because Chinese people make teas and oils with them (11).

-Even though they are poisonous, Chinese people think they represent happiness and prosperity, and they are the official flowers of several provinces in the country.
+Even though they are poisonous, Chinese people think this flowering plant represents happiness and prosperity, and they are the official flowers of several provinces in the country.
 They also have many medicinal benefits (12).